SalomePlatform/adao/doc/en/tui.rst

     specified, in theory this indicator should only apply to an increment or a difference.
 In the latter case, it is a **RMS** of the quantity.

-As a simple example, we can use the calculation example presented above:
+As a simple example, we can use the calculation example presented above and graphically display indicators throughout the iterations:

 .. literalinclude:: scripts/tui_example_12.py
     :language: python